Lynchburg flourishes in spring

 Isabella’s Italian Trattoria – Isabella’s is a family-owned neighborhood restaurant serving contemporary northern Italian cuisine in a sophisticated, yet casual setting.
 It’s strong relationships with local farmers highlights the best ingredients of central Virginia.
 Whether on their patio or seated inside in the upscale casual atmosphere you will find gourmet salads, pastas, Tuscan grilled meats and fresh seafood.
 Make a Garden Day toast with one of their signature cocktails like the Peach Bellini!

-Waterstone Pizza – Located on Lynchburg’s thriving Jefferson Street in Downtown, Waterstone is a metropolitan escape that redefines the idea of “casual” with a unique and fresh approach to dining in an urban atmosphere.
-Whether on their outdoor deck or inside, you’ll find their menu offers a savory blend of hand-tossed, fire roasted pizzas topped with gourmet ingredients, market fresh salads, as well as grilled Panini and focaccia sandwiches on their freshly baked bread.
-Wine and beer are available along with specialty martinis for a fun twist to the day.
+Depot Grille – Located on Lynchburg’s thriving Jefferson Street in Downtown, Depot Grill is a fun, railroad-themed restaurant serving American cuisine and seafood favorites.
+Whether on their outdoor deck or inside, you’ll find their menu offers a savory blend of sandwiches & lite bites, soups & salads, and steaks & seafood straight from the grill.
+Wine, beer and cocktails are available along with specialty milkshakes for a fun twist to the day.

-Stylish AirB&B’s – Offering beautiful, welcoming spaces where guest can feel they belong, these appointed rooms and homes are a sophisticated choice for overnight stays in Lynchburg.
+Stylish AirB&B’s – Offering beautiful, welcoming spaces where guests can feel they belong, these appointed rooms and homes are a sophisticated choice for overnight stays in Lynchburg.

 Continue your Garden Day experience dining at one of our chef-inspired eateries: